hoodiehq-archive/documentation/tutorials/installation/development-osx.md

 ### Step Eleven – Sort By Priority

 Our todo list would look a lot nicer if it was also listed by our new priority.
-So let's change the sorting method in `new.js`:
+So let’s change the sorting method in `new.js`:

 Replace ...